wavefrontHQ/docs/pages/doc/start_trial.md

 ---

+You can start a 30-day free trial of the Operations for Applications service from the VMware Cloud Services Console.

+## Operations for Applications and VMware Cloud Services

-Starting June, 2023, VMware Aria Operations for Applications is a service in the VMware Cloud services catalog.
+Starting June, 1st 2023, VMware Aria Operations for Applications is a service in the VMware Cloud services platform.
 VMware Cloud services provides single sign-on (SSO) and identity access management (IAM) to your entire VMware Cloud services portfolio across hybrid and native public clouds, including Operations for Applications.

-You can start a 30-day free trial of the Operations for Applications service from the VMware Cloud Services Console.
+## Start Your Free Trial

 1. Log in to the [VMware Cloud Services Console](https://console.cloud.vmware.com) with your VMware account.

     {% include tip.html content="If you don't have a VMware account, you must create one." %}
-1. On the left navigation bar, click **Services**.
+1. From navigation bar on the left, click **Services**.
 1. Click the **All** tab and search for VMware Aria Operations for Applications.
 1. In the **VMware Aria Operations for Applications** tile, click **Access**.

     You are redirected to the Operations for Applications marketing website.

-1. Click **Start Free Trial**, enter your contact information and company details, review the terms of Service, and click **Sign Up Now**.
+1. Click **Start Free Trial**, enter your contact information and company details, review the Terms of Service, and click **Sign Up Now**.

-    {% include tip.html content="The company name that you provide will be used for the tenant name of your service insrance." %}
+    {% include tip.html content="The company name that you provide will be used for the tenant name of your service instance." %}

     You are redirected back to the VMware Cloud Services Console.
 1. Select a VMware Cloud organization or create a new one.